 You have probably heard that having a baby changes everything.
 It not only changes you physically but adding to your family affects all of your relationships including the one with your spouse.
 The demands of breastfeeding and sleepless nights do not exactly help you maintain intimacy easily.
 It is completely normal to feel different after giving birth.
 Your body can seem as though it has betrayed you and the fatigue lasts longer than anyone tells you.
 Your baby is worth every demanding second he or she requires but all of this change can take a toll on your marriage or partnership.
 It can be incredibly challenging to keep romance in your marriage after having a baby.

 Let's face it.
-Romance is probably the last thing on your mind on most those first days after growing your family.
+Romance is probably the last thing on your mind those first days after growing your family.
 Now that your time is divided all the more, it is important to prioritize that special relationship with your husband or wife.
 Romance and intimacy with your partner will remind you of the reasons you ended up together in the first place.